RoseHobgoblin/RosebloomOS/README.md

 Not an actual OS, but it tries to be...

 My NixOS flake.
-While I wouldn't generally recommend anyone else tries to use this (it's heavily tailored to my needs!), they might provide interesting ideas or inspiration.
+While I wouldn't generally recommend anyone else tries to use this, it might provide interesting ideas or inspiration.
+This repository is mainly for me to sync my flake across devices.

 Features <ul>
 <li>Custom Utilities: A handful of my personal utilities for specific tasks, like rebuilding NixOS/home-manager or taking screenshots.</li>